 IN THIS ISSUE

-• Morf Media Chief Compliance Officer Presents Quality Metrics Update at Society of Quality Assurance
+• Phonize Chief Compliance Officer Presents Quality Metrics Update at Society of Quality Assurance

 • The Secret Sauce to Mentoring and Career Laddering for Millennials and the 2020 Workforce: Easy, Fast.
 Fun.
 Social.

 Global Companies Tap PHONIZE to Mobilize Professional Training